 Marcelo Garcia black belt Matheus Diniz is a great representative of Garcia’s philosophy of Jiu-Jitsu.
 He truly emphasizes the concept of position before submission, proving why his master is the greatest of all times.
 This BJJ DVD instructional is full of basics that have been proven to work at every level of Jiu-Jitsu.
 Best BJJ DVD

 The flower sweep has always been perceived as a move to get you on top, but Diniz extends its reach straight into an armbar.
 On the subject of armbars, how to position yourself in the closed guard is also covered in depth.
-Some crucial deep half guard attacks complete the first volume. best BJJ DVD
+Some crucial deep half guard attacks completes the first volume. best BJJ DVD

 The rest of the DVDs focus on the top game.
 Again, starting from the basics, Diniz presents ho to end up on the back from the knee-cut position.
 Going into modern day submission, he also opens up cool kneebar entries against the De La Riva open guard.
 A bit more on the old-school side, his take on the closed guard pass that ends with a paper cutter choke is a thing of pure grappling brilliance.
 The finale is reserved for some pretty attractive stuff like jumping over the butterfly guard into a paper cutter or a crucifix.
 You’ll find your fair share of crucifix attacks in this BJJ DVD, which really isn’t that strange, given who Diniz’s master is.

 As far as No-Gi BJJ DVD instructionals go, this one is the first volume you should own.
 The closed guard is a great way to keep an opponent at bay when Gi grips are not available.
 It is even better when you approach the subject from an unorthodox point of view.
 Neils catch wrestling background means that he does not shy away from innovation and borrowing elements that work from other grappling martial arts. best BJJ DVD 2018